cjlawson02/chrislawson.dev/about.md

 <img src="/assets/images/selfie.jpg" width="20%">

 Hey there!
-I'm a Jr. Softwre Developer at Amazon SLO and a second-year Computer Engineer at Cal Poly.
+I'm a Jr. Software Developer at Amazon SLO and a third-year Computer Engineer at Cal Poly.

 ## Hobbies and Interests